macsrok/github-pull-notifier/README.md

 run with mounted volume to /config.
-The config file should be YAML formatted.
+The config file should be YML formatted.
 The following options are available:

 ```
 GITHUB_TOKEN: GitHub API token.
 Required.